-The Alentejo region stretches across two-thirds of central and southern Portugal between the Algarve and Lisboa regions.
-Its pastoral landscape includes endless olive trees, cork trees, vineyards, wheat fields, white-washed houses, roman ruins and charming towns.
+The Alentejo region of Portugal is often referred to as the new Tuscany.
+With its pastoral landscape, it includes endless olive trees, cork trees, vineyards and wheat fields.
 Much of the population make a living from agriculture.
-It is often referred to as the new Tuscany.
-To be honest, I had never heard of this region prior to my visit, but immediately fell in love with it’s simple and tranquil way of life.
+This area stretches across two-thirds of central and southern Portugal between the Algarve and Lisboa regions.
+I immediately fell in love with its simple and tranquil way of life.
 There is nothing touristy about it.
 The whole point of coming to this unpopulated area is to slow down and to enjoy nature.
 And that, is exactly what we did!

-Our home base for the next 3 days was Villa Extramuros, which is situated in the countryside on the outskirts of a small village called Arraiolos, only 15 minutes north of Évora.
-As you drive onto the property of Villa Extramuros, past the cork and olive trees and the herd of sheep grazing in the fields you are mesmerized by the contemporary white house juxtaposed against the bright blue sky and the natural surroundings.
+Our home base for the next few days was at Villa Extramuros, situated in the countryside.
+As you drive onto the property you’ll pass by rows of cork and olive trees and a herd of grazing sheep.
+You can’t help but be mesmerized by the modern white house juxtaposed against the bright blue sky and natural surroundings.
 The only sounds you hear are the birdsongs and the clanging of bells that hang around the neck of the sheep.
-It was heaven.
+It is lovely.

 We are welcomed by owners François and Jean-Christophe, who provide a quick tour of their home.
-The modern architectural design of the exterior completely compliments the minimalist contemporary style of the interior which includes an extensive collection of furniture and decorative pieces from all the great artists and designers of the 20th century.
+The modern architectural design of the exterior compliments the minimalist contemporary style of the interior.
+It includes an extensive collection of furniture and decorative pieces from all the great artists and designers of the 20th century.
 Virtually every collected piece has been carefully chosen and placed.
-For guests, there are a few common spaces that are large enough to offer a great deal of privacy.
-A large L-shaped lounge area, a dining room where we enjoyed our delicious daily breakfast, outdoor patios and courtyard space and an incredible infinity pool that overlooks the peaceful countryside.
-Each of the guest rooms, I think there were 5 in total, have a large private terrace, and our room, #4, had a perfect view of the local village of Arraiolos with the countryside in the foreground.

 Confession time…staying at Villa Extramuros was our initial draw to this region.
 And, if you love and appreciate interior design, Villa Extramuros needs to be at the top of your list of places to stay.

-Arrailos is a small village just north of Évora and is infameous for its tapesty rugs, which date back to the 16th century and its designs were heavily influenced by Persian and Turkish carpets.
-In the center of village, you will find many shops and a museum dedicated to this art.
+Arraiolos is a small town famous for its tapestry rugs.
+These rugs date back to the 16th century.
+Their designs were heavily influenced by Persian and Turkish carpets.
+In the center of the town, you will find many shops and a museum dedicated to this art.
 This is a traditional town, full of whitewash buildings with bright gold trim.

 - Castelo de Vide – a traditional hilltop village close to the Spanish boarder